swaggest/json-diff/README.md

 );
 ```

+Available options:
+ * `REARRANGE_ARRAYS` is an option to enable arrays rearrangement to minimize the difference.
+ * `STOP_ON_DIFF` is an option to improve performance by stopping comparison when a difference is found.
+ * `JSON_URI_FRAGMENT_ID` is an option to use URI Fragment Identifier Representation (example: "#/c%25d").
+If not set default JSON String Representation (example: "/c%d").
+ * `SKIP_JSON_PATCH` is an option to improve performance by not building JsonPatch for this diff.
+ * `SKIP_JSON_MERGE_PATCH` is an option to improve performance by not building JSON Merge Patch value for this diff.

+Options can be combined, e.g. `JsonDiff::REARRANGE_ARRAYS + JsonDiff::STOP_ON_DIFF`.

 On created object you have several handy methods.

 #### `getPatch`
 Returns [`JsonPatch`](#jsonpatch) of difference

+#### `getMergePatch`
+Returns [JSON Merge Patch](https://tools.ietf.org/html/rfc7386) value of difference

 #### `getRearranged`
 Returns new value, rearranged with original order.